Alternate names and spellings: Sokal (Polish), Sokal' (Ukranian), Сокаль (Russian), Sikal (Yiddish), Skol (German), Skul

 Further notes on the destruction of the Jewish community in Sokal.

-Fran Fay Letzter Malkin who was born in Sokal and survived by hiding in a barn for 18 months wrote (via the Jews who come from Sokal FB group):
+Fran Fay Letzter Malkin, who was born in Sokal and was hidden for 18 months along with her family by Francisca Halamajowa, wrote (via the Jews who come from Sokal FB group):

 "My father, Eli Letzter, was killed when the Germans came into Sokal and ordered all Jewish males to report for work and they selected 400 and took them out to an old brick factory and shot them."